wonderfxx/gitVersion/readme.txt

+GIT TEST:

-this is a test git file.
+1. this is a test git file.

-wonder is coming.
+2. wonder is coming.

-add one type username.
+3. add one type username.

-add two type user Email
+4. add two type user Email